icyleaf/icyleaf/README.md

 # 👋 Hi there, I'm icyleaf

-🏢 I'm a freelancer with Rails on Ruby as a full-stack software engineer, also Mobile application engineer.
+🏢 I'm a freelancer with Rails on Ruby, Node.js as a full-stack software engineer, also Mobile application engineer.

 Current my side project is [Zealot](https://github.com/tryzealot/zealot), a self-hosted Beta App Distribution for Android, iOS, macOS, Linux and Windows apps.

+Through working on Zealot, I developed an interest in DevOps, which led me to build a Homelab and start learning SRE-related topics.

 ### Professionally I use